prometheus-net/prometheus-net/README.md

 This functionality is delivered in the `prometheus-net.AspNetCore` NuGet package.

+## Implementing custom collectors

+The built-in collectors created via the `Metrics` class helper methods provide a simple way to export basic metric types to Prometheus.
+To implement more advanced metric collection scenarios you can implement the `ICollector` interface yourself.

+For an example, see [ExternalDataCollector.cs](Tester.NetFramework/ExternalDataCollector.cs)

 ## Unit testing
 For simple usage the API uses static classes, which - in unit tests - can cause errors like this: "A collector with name '<NAME>' has already been registered!"